This is the second part of our team profile for DC Comics’ Outsiders. It covers the 1986-1992 span.

 (King Gregor said nebulous stuff about the Outsiders being “agents of change”.
 But he confirmed the obvious to his brother Brion.
 Namely, that he wanted to have a superhuman force that’d feel morally obligated to protect Markovia.
 Without overt ties.)

-The team took the deal.
+Most of the team took the deal.
 However Windfall, who had been helping the Outsiders, chickened out.

 City of Angels